 What caused this?

 In simplest terms, COVID-19 is the primary driver.
 The virus itself, of course, did not consume electronics but rather was the first domino that fell.
 Quarantines reduced working hours of production, creating a shortfall of supply.
 In response, several companies increased their orders and stock of the various chips was quickly drained.
 Additionally, partially due to increased digitization of our daily lives, but certainly accelerated by quarantines and less social activities, consumer demand for electronics including TVs, mobile devices, PCs, and gaming consoles skyrocketed.
 Additionally, business purchases increased as many businesses changed their day-to-day working model as folks engaged in work from home.
-(Selfless plug: Is your business working safely from home?
-Here are some keys to making sure you are.)

 Political factors come in to play as well.
 While the US consumes almost 50% of the world’s microchips, it produces less than 15%.
 This reliance on importation opens to door to supply turbulence with embargoes, isolationist trade policies, and other unnatural market factors which have all played in to the supply crisis in at least a small way.